partiql/partiql-beamline/partiql-beamline-book/src/getting-started/installation.md

 ### Setting Up Your Workspace

-Create a directory for your PartiQL Beamline projects:
+Create a directory for your Beamline projects:

 ```bash
 mkdir ~/partiql-beamline-workspace